peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

 **Arkadiev, Peter**.
+Are there complex predicates formed by reduplication?
+Evidence from Circassian languages.
+Talk at the workshop “Verbal complex predicates in a theoretical and cross-linguistic perspective”, 47th congress of the Deutsche Gesellschaft für Sprachwissenschaft, Mainz, 4–7 March 2025.

+**Arkadiev, Peter**.
 Typology and diachrony of ambifixes: some preliminary observations.
 Talk at the Kolloquium Slavische Linguistik, University of Potsdam, 4 December 2024. [pdf](Arkadiev2024_ambifixes_Potsdam.pdf)

 **Arkadiev, Peter**.
 Double-marking of prominent objects cross-linguistically: patients, recipients and beyond.
 Talk at the Linguistischer Arbeitskreis, Cologne Center of Language Sciences, 27 November 2024. [pdf](Arkadiev2024_doublemarking_LAK.pdf)